 When will my zone(s) water next?

-You cannot change Weather Intelligence features (Rain Skip, Freeze Skip, Climate Skip, Seasonal Shift) on a Flex Daily schedule.
-This is because of how the Flex Daily schedule operates.
 If a zone has enough moisture, the Flex Daily schedule will push that schedule back until the next time that zone needs water.
 Therefore there are no actual schedule "skips" that occur with Flex Daily schedules, the watering just gets rescheduled as needed.

-Flex Daily schedules are constantly monitoring the moisture levels of your zones, so climate skip is not needed for this schedule.
+Flex Daily schedules are constantly monitoring the moisture levels of your zones, so Saturation Skip is not needed for this schedule.
 Lastly, the durations of a Flex Daily schedule do not change as they are calculated to provide the optimal duration of water whenever the Management Allowed Depletion level for a zone is reached.
 Therefore, the Seasonal Shift feature is not required for a Flex Daily schedule.